nowayqq/keyword-extraction/README.md

 # keyword-extraction

-Building a desktop application capable of extracting keywords and phrases from news text.
+Desktop application capable of extracting keywords and phrases from news text.

-Currently under development
+New parsers are not yet expected